oledibefrancis/Instagram/README.md

-# Project 3 - Pastagram
+# Project 3 - Instagram

-*Pastagram* is a photo sharing app using Parse as its backend.
+*Instagram* is a photo sharing app using Parse as its backend.

 Time spent: *30* hours spent in total